How GSI works with OM-ers and OM Fields

 - How this fits in with the vision and mission of your Field (and Area, where relevant)

 - A business plan in the case of a business proposal (e.g., ownership and registration, staffing, marketing plan)

 - The learning objectives and curriculum outline in the case of training

 - In terms of discipleship outcomes, to whom, how and how often will there be sharing of the Gospel and disciple-making.

-- More details on the financial numbers, e.g., break-down of costs, and in the case of a business, expected revenue, cost of sales and operating expenses.
+- Details on the financial numbers, e.g., break-down of costs, and in the case of a business, expected revenue, cost of sales and operating expenses.

-- What research you have already done, e.g., market research on a business idea, feedback from past participants in a training program, data on livelihood and employment prospects in the case of vocational training.
+- Research, e.g., market research on a business idea, feedback from past participants in a training program, data on livelihood and employment prospects in the case of vocational training.

 - Who on your team will be able taking this plan forward, and how is this person equipped to do so?

-Step Four: Written Proposal Finalised and Ready to be Submitted (by 30 Apr or 30 Sep)
+Step Three: Written Proposal Finalised and Submitted by 30 Apr / 30 Sep

-The Executive Committee meets after 30 April and 30 September to make funding decisions.
+The Executive Committee of GSI meets after 30 April and 30 September to make funding decisions.